-EMS.14.3.3.1 Assessment methods
+EMS.15.3.3.1Assessment methods

-- a) The assessment strategy aims to provide students with different skills sets through the development of range of assessment methodologies that complement the skills required of experienced and effective managers in the work place.
-The assessment strategy incorporates two different approaches to this purpose. - b) a) The summative assessment schedule which, over the course of the MBA journey, develops students' skills in ways which are formally assessed using primarily a numerical assessment model to ensure that it is the students' own work through work-based projects where appropriate, student presentations, and other forms of controlled assessments including the extensive use of reflective statements. - c) b) The formative assessment schedule is developmental and aims to develop the participants' skills through ongoing feedback, group work, exercises and discussions that enables the individuals to become independent learners through critical self-awareness and independent study, to become effective team members through group discussions in the taught sessions and where through relevant study visits and other exercises and to develop interdisciplinary thinking skills and approaches to problems solving through the core integrative modules on the professional MBA Programme. - d) Individual assignments, class participation as well as individual and group presentations are used to assess student's knowledge of the functional management disciplines and in particular their ability to analyse and quantify management information. - e) Both formative as well as summative assessment occur, where 50% of a course mark arises from continuous assessment (normally covering an individual and group assignment, a class test and other module activities and the remaining 50% is determined by the final examination. - f) Students have the opportunity, at the end of each module, to evaluate faculty facilitation and contact for that module and, at the end of the programme, benchmarking surveys are conducted to determine student satisfaction with the integration of the curriculum covering the functional areas of management as well as the programme's ethical and environmental dimensions. - g) Creativity and research skills are gauged through guided independent research. - h) A final mark of 50% constitutes a "pass" for all modules including the research project provided a subminimum of 45% for MBA in the final examination for course work is achieved. - i) In order to support the learning and teaching approach as outlined above, modules will normally include an early and brief formative assessment exercise.
-These formative assessment tasks may be additional to or built into the formal sessions and they are used to provide rapid diagnostic feedback to participants.
-Assessment at the end of each module is summative and is designed to provide an overall measure of the learning that has been achieved in the module.
-To support the participants in this process a series of study and research skills support workshops, in addition to a business research methods workshop, has been developed to be delivered normally in conjunction with each module to support the participants in the immediate application of knowledge, theories and concepts to organisational contexts. - j) Refer to the NWU General Academic Rules regarding examinations.
+- a) The assessment strategy aims to equip students with diverse skill sets by employing a range of assessment methodologies that align with the skills required of experienced and effective managers in the workplace.
+The assessment strategy incorporates two distinct approaches to achieve this purpose. - b) Summative Assessment: The summative assessment schedule, implemented throughout the MBA programme, focuses on skill development and competence is formally assessed using primarily a numerical assessment model.
+Assessment methods include work-based projects (where applicable), student presentations, and other controlled assessments, including the extensive use of reflective statements.
+The purpose is to ensure that the work produced by students is their own and to evaluate their skills and competence in various areas. - c) Formative Assessment: The formative assessment schedule is designed to facilitate skill development through ongoing feedback, group work, exercises, and discussions.- It fosters critical self-awareness, independent study, effective teamwork, interdisciplinary thinking, and problem-solving approaches.
+Participants engage in relevant study visits and other exercises to enhance their learning experience.
+Assessment Methods include Individual assignments, class participation, and individual and group presentations are used to assess students' knowledge of functional management disciplines, with a particular focus on their ability to analyse and quantify management information. - d) Student Feedback and Satisfaction: At the end of each module, students have the opportunity to evaluate the academic staff facilitation and contact for that module.
+Benchmarking surveys are conducted at the end of the programme to gauge student satisfaction with the integration of the curriculum, including functional areas of management and the programme's ethical and environmental dimensions. - e) Assessment of Creativity and Research Skills: Creativity and research skills are evaluated through guided independent research, allowing students to demonstrate their ability to think critically and produce original work. - f) Passing Criteria: A final mark of 50% constitutes a "pass" for all modules, including the research project, provided a subminimum of 45% for the MBA is achieved in the final examination for coursework. - g) Formative Assessment Exercises and Support Workshops: Modules typically include an early and brief formative assessment exercise to provide rapid diagnostic feedback to participants.

-EMS.14.3.3.2 Mini-dissertation
+- h) Study and research skills support workshops, along with a business research methods workshop, are developed and delivered in conjunction with each module to assist participants in applying knowledge, theories, and concepts to real-world organizational contexts. - i) Please refer to the NWU General Academic Rules for specific guidelines regarding examinations.

+EMS.15.3.3.2Mini-dissertation